-Predictive analytics in life insurance, for example, has proven to significantly reduce underwriting expenses.
-Moreover, 60% of life insurers reported that data-based forecasts had a positive impact on sales.
+Predictive analytics in life insurance, for example, can significantly reduce underwriting expenses.
+Moreover, data-based forecasts drive positive impact on sales.

 All industry players, from carriers to insurance agencies and brokerage firms, can benefit from effective predictive analytics.
 So, what are its main uses within the industry?
 Keep reading to find out.

 Since predictive analytics tools rely on data and the insurance sector is filled with lots of it, there are many ways for these technologies to be leveraged within the industry.